-Top freelancer categories include graphic design, digital marketing, business, writing, translation, video and animation, music and audio, WordPress, programming, and tech.
+The most popular freelance categories include graphic design, digital marketing, business, writing, translation, video and animation, music and audio, WordPress, programming, and tech.
 Additionally, there are over 100 subcategories like logo design, illustration, sales copy, product photography, voiceover, and celebrity impersonators.
-Freelancers get paid as soon as they complete orders and keep 80 percent of their revenues (Fiverr takes a 20 percent cut).
-Freelancers can charge anywhere from five dollars to thousands.
-Freelancers can upsell with extras before, during, and after an order.
+Freelancers/sellers get paid as soon as they complete orders and keep 80 percent of their revenues (Fiverr takes a 20 percent cut).
+Sellers can charge anywhere from five dollars to thousands, and they can upsell with extras before, during, and after an order.
 For example, you can charge an extra five dollars to complete an order with 24 hours.
 Also, freelancers can proactively send offers and promote their services to potential buyers.

 Fiverr has evolved ever since I started using them years ago.
 It appears they’re on a mission to become a one-stop source for freelancers.
 Fiverr Elevate offers insights, tutorials, and exclusive discounts.
 AND CO is their free software for freelancers that competes with the likes of Bonsai and others.

-Freelancer is the largest freelancing and crowdsourcing marketplace by the total number of users, 30 million, and projects posted, over 14 million.
-A crowdsourcing “contest” features a project that freelancers compete for like a logo design competition.
-The freelancer with the winning proposal receives project amount/payment.
-Freelancer’s preferred program pools the best talent on the platform.
-Preferred freelancers receive exclusive invitations to work on high-value projects among other perks including fee deferral and badges on their profiles to help them stand out.
+Freelancer is the largest freelancer and crowdsourcing marketplace by the total number of users, 30 million, and projects posted, over 14 million.
+A crowdsourcing “contest” is a competition for a specific project, for instance, a logo design competition.
+The freelancer with the winning proposal receives the project amount/payment.
+Freelancer’s preferred program includes the best talent on the platform.
+Preferred freelancers receive exclusive invitations to work on high-value projects among other perks such as fee deferrals and badges on their profiles.

 Freelance work is available in software development, writing, data entry, design, engineering, sales and marketing, accounting, administration, translation, legal services, and more.
 Like Upwork, hourly and fixed-priced jobs are available.
 Membership plans are available for freelancers and include Intro, Basic, Plus, Professional, and Premier.
 Memberships enable freelancers to bid on more projects, add more skills, and save on project listing upgrades.
 Plan pricing ranges from $0.99 to $89.95 monthly.
 Freelancer charges 10 to 20 percent depending on the type of work.

 Guru makes it easy for employers and freelancers to connect, collaborate, and get work done flexibly and securely.
-Three million freelancers are registered on Guru and have completed over one million jobs for payments totaling 250 million dollars.
+Three million freelancers are registered on Guru, and they’ve completed over one million jobs for payments totaling 250 million dollars.